The central institution of the EMU is the European Central Bank (ECB).

 It was only after the crisis that banking stabilisation and financial market regulation emerged as a core policy concern.
 Before that, they were barely considered.

 The case for independence

 The empirical evidence in favour of political independence is quite strong.

 Most studies suggest there is a tradeoff between political independence and inflation (as we discussed two weeks ago).

-But this is not a free-lunch, as monetarist theory assumes: It depends on the level, type and extent of incomes policies, and coordinated wage setting (whereas monetarism assumes it depends on labour-price flexibility).
+But this is not a free-lunch, as monetarist theory assumes: It depends on the level, type and extent of incomes policies, and coordinated wage setting, and credit regulation (whereas monetarism assumes it depends on labour-price flexibility).